-One Plan Documentation
+One Plan

-Salisbury High School is currently transitioning to the 'One Plan' documentation system.
-This document is a collaborative and working document, which gathers relevant information from students, parents/caregivers, teaching staff and relevant outside agencies.
-The child's "one plan" provides all involved with a clear rationale for support of the needs of individual student.
+One Plan is a collaborative and working document, which gathers relevant information from students, parents/caregivers, teaching staff and relevant outside agencies.
+The child's "one plan" provides all involved with a clear rationale for support of the needs of individual students.